-Stewed Apples – The perfect food for mucosal tolerance
+Stewed Apples – The perfect food for our guts?

 - 4 apples (preferably organic cooking apples)